 Kevin Sharpley is the president and CEO of Kijik Multimedia Inc. a full service production company with specialties in integrated, branded and convergent media and development of in-house projects.
 He is also Executive Director of CineVisun TransMedia a non-profit organization that supports the independent film, media and entertainment industry.
 His range of work includes films, television, documentary, commercial, music video, multi-media and event video production.
 In addition, he is an actor and well respected artist, having shown and performed his work in many exhibitions and shows throughout South Florida.
 Mr. Sharpley currently serves as the Chairman of the Miami Dade County Film and Entertainment Advisory Board apponted by Miami-Dade County Commissioner Dennis C. Moss, as well as the Chairman of the Committee for Community Building for the board.
 Mr. Sharpley holds a bachelor’s degree from the University of Miami with a dual major in motion pictures and psychology in addition to an Associates of Arts degree from Miami Dade College.
 He was inducted into the Miami Dade College Alumni Hall of Fame in 2014.

 Mr. Sharpley has produced and directed many documentaries and television projects.
-Some of the projects he has produced are the documentary“Sove Nou" narrated by Danny Glover, featuring Wycleff Jean, “Nou Sove” which is currently under production featuring actor Jimmy Jean Louis from the hit show “Heroes” and the films “Monster in Law” and “Tears of the Sun”, “Red Ribbon, White Party”, a documentary about the largest AIDS fundraiser in Florida featuring Billly Bean, Janice Dickinson, Carson Cressley, Junior Vasquez and Guinevere Turner, and “REJOICE!” featuring gospel superstars Kim Burell, Jackie Clark, Ronald Winans, Mario Winans and Antun Foster, who wrote the music and lyrics for the biggest gospel single of 2003.
+The documentary "Purvis Young, Young Purvis" is currently under development after going through the Sundance Institute documentary labin December.
+Other projects include the documentary“Sove Nou" narrated by Danny Glover, featuring Wycleff Jean, “Nou Sove” which is currently under production featuring actor Jimmy Jean Louis from the hit show “Heroes” and the films “Monster in Law” and “Tears of the Sun”, “Red Ribbon, White Party”, a documentary about the largest AIDS fundraiser in Florida featuring Billly Bean, Janice Dickinson, Carson Cressley, Junior Vasquez and Guinevere Turner, and “REJOICE!” featuring gospel superstars Kim Burell, Jackie Clark, Ronald Winans and Mario Winans.

 In the television realm the critically acclaimed, multi-platform series "The Beach Chronicles" , of which the animated version was an official selection of The Miami International Film Festival and the Fort Myers Beach Film Festival is currently under development.
 The Beach Chronicles features many celebrities including William Shatner, Daryl Hannah, Michael Chiklis (Vegas, Fantastic Four, The Sheild), JoMarie Payton (Family Matters) and Jimmy Jean Louis (Heroes, Tears of the Sun).
 Other KijiK television projects in development include “Playing as Locals” featuring Arlene Tur ("Eat, Pray, Love" and the STARZ network shows “Torchwood” and “Crash”) and “Rollin” about the largest car club in Florida.